 A pre-existing condition can be a vague and scary term.
 Many people are familiar with the term as it applies to healthcare, where insurance companies often seek to eliminate these conditions from their coverage to save money.
 But what is a pre-existing condition?
 What effect will one have on your Ohio workers’ compensation claim?
-Here, we take a look at pre-existing conditions and offer helpful information that can ensure you and your family are able to obtain all the benefits you deserve after a work injury.
+Here, we look at pre-existing conditions and offer helpful information that can ensure you and your family can obtain all the benefits you deserve after a work injury.

 What Is a Pre-Existing Condition?

 As it applies to the workers’ compensation world, a pre-existing condition is a medical condition that an injured worker had prior to sustaining a work-related injury.
-This can include a wide range of injuries and diseases, from arthritis to tendonitis and include conditions that may or may not have been symptomatic.
-Pre-existing conditions are typically not covered by the Ohio workers’ compensation system unless impacted by a work injury.
+This can include a wide range of injuries and diseases, from arthritis to tendonitis and include conditions that might have been symptomatic.
+Pre-existing conditions are typically not covered by the Ohio workers’ compensation system unless affected by a work injury.

 Ohio Law and Pre-Existing Conditions

-While a pre-existing condition is not covered in many circumstances, there are certain situations in which workers’ compensation will provide benefits to address these issues.
+While a pre-existing condition generally is not covered, there are certain situations in which workers’ compensation will provide benefits to address these issues.
 They are:

 Understanding Substantial Aggravation of a Condition

 Prior to 2006, Ohio courts held that “aggravation” of a pre-existing condition could be demonstrated simply by an increase in symptoms that resulted in medical treatment.
 The injured workers’ testimony that the condition was more painful and his/her actions in seeking treatment for the condition typically satisfied workers’ compensation requirements.
 Now, a different standard applies.
 To obtain benefits for the worsening of a pre-existing condition, workers must show that the injury was “substantially aggravated.”
 It sounds the same, right?
 How much of a difference can it make?